 The largest and most significant artery that brings oxygenated blood to the entire lower extremity is the femoral artery.
 It gives off several branches throughout the thigh which supply the skin of the inguinal and the external genital areas, as well as some muscles of the thigh.
 These branches include the: superficial epigastric artery, superficial circumflex iliac artery, superficial external pudendal artery, deep external pudendal artery, deep femoral artery, and descending genicular artery.

-Take a look at the following resources and tackle the quiz to master the femoral artery, its course and branches, the main source of all subsequent lower extremity arteries.
+Take a look at the following resources and tackle the quiz to master the femoral artery, its course, and branches, the main source of all subsequent lower extremity arteries and the femoral triangle.

 Hip and thigh